rachelhollis/kickstarter-analysis/README.md

 * Theater Kickstarters have an overall higher rate of success then failure.
 Pursuing a campaign in this category would be sensible.
 * Summer launch dates have historically been more successful than plays launched in the winter months.
 If possible, launch campaign in the summer months.
 * Higher funding goals are not as successful as lower funding goals.
 Reducing a higher goal may lead to a higher chance of success.
-* A funding goal of $1,000 to $4,999 has the number and percentage of successful outcomes.
+* A funding goal of $1,000 to $4,999 has the highest number and percentage of successful outcomes.

 ### Limitations of the Dataset